User Manual – Durst

 1.1.5.
 Impose Mode «Die Cut» – Size of N-Up

-To apply this setting, proceed as follows:
+To apply this setting, follow these steps:

 1. Navigate to Automation > Impose Editor.

-3. The Imposition will display the selected N-up layout placed on the size defined by the Substrate Definition.
+3. The Imposition will now display the selected N-up layout placed on the size defined by the Substrate Definition.

 4. Click the three dots [15] next to the Dimensions entry.